wp-plugins/slideshow-gallery-pro/readme.txt

 Not as easy as it used to be!
 Go into the Media Library.
 Choose an image you want to exclude and click on it and notice your address bar: "/wp-admin/media.php?action=edit&attachment_id=353".
 Therefore, `[slideshow exclude=353]`

+= My thumbnails aren't scrolling, what's up? =

+Make sure you have at least 6 thumbnails for that to work properly.
+Otherwise thumbnails are probably not be necessary.

+= How do I change the color to the left and right of my images in the slideshow? =

+In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.

 == Screenshots ==

 1. Slideshow gallery pro with thumbnails at the bottom.